-When planning on taking an office lease, it can be difficult to predict your business’s growth over the term of the lease.
+When planning on taking an office lease, it can be difficult to predict your business growth over the term of the lease.

-Whether you are a start-up or an established and expanding business, moving offices multiple times can be a costly and time-consuming exercise, so it’s important to get it right and aim to do it as infrequently as possible.
+Whether you are a start-up, an established or expanding business, moving offices multiple times can be a costly and time-consuming exercise, so it’s important to get it right and aim to do it as infrequently as possible.
 To ensure you’re ready and able to account for the next growth phase of your business, here is a list of options for you to consider:

-If you’re doubling or tripling in size every few months, or are just starting out with a small team looking to establish a track record, a business centre or executive suite might be the right short term fit.
+If you’re doubling or tripling in size every few months, or just starting out with a small team looking to establish a track record, a Business Centre or Executive Suite might be the right short-term fit.
 Businesses who occupy these suites pay a higher rate per/sqm, but there is flexibility in signing on at a monthly, quarterly or bi-annually basis.
 Another benefit is that you can quickly expand within the centre which can serve as an incubator for your business.
 Generally, all furniture, phones and kitchen/breakout areas are included, so setup is relatively hassle-free.

 It might be worth paying for the convenience of flexibility to get your business through a short period of uncertainty, saving you a lot of trouble and over-commitment issues that may potentially arise down the track.

-Signing a typical commercial lease is likely to be a more significant commitment for your business than taking space in a serviced office centre.
-This is on account of the duration (likely to be a minimum of 2yrs), and the lack of flexibility a landlord may have to grow you within the building, or to find a replacement tenant for your space.
+Signing a typical commercial lease is likely to be a more significant commitment for your business than taking space in a Serviced Office Centre.
+This is on account of the duration (likely to be a minimum of 2 years), and the lack of flexibility a landlord may have to grow your within the building, or to find a replacement tenant for your space.

 Most building owners will do what they can to accommodate the growth of an internal tenant, but if, for whatever reason, they just cannot do it, you will be left with only a few options to cut or recover your costs on this space.

 a) Growing Within The Building or The Building Owner’s Wider Portfolio: